A befriending scheme that brings Christian volunteers alongside those who are losing their sight

 Annual: Refresher training of 1 or 2 x 2½ hr sessions.

 Initial training covers aspects such as visual awareness and the impact of sight loss, listening skills, Biblical basis and overview of the scheme, useful contacts and best practice.
-We involve Torch's own qualified team and other local providers with valuable expertise to bring.
+We involve Torch's own qualified team and other local providers with valuable expertise.

 The training will usually be delivered at a local venue, and ongoing support and 'refresher' training will be arranged as helpful.